 Arthritis is the most prevalent musculoskeletal condition of adults.

-Approximately 43 million adults in the United States—22% of the adult population—self-report physician-diagnosed arthritis.
-By 2030, 25% of the adult U.S. population is expected to have arthritis.
-Knee osteoarthritis (OA) is the most prevalent type of arthritis and affects approximately 37% of the adult population.
+Approximately 52.5 million adults in the United States self-report physician-diagnosed arthritis.
+By 2030, 67 million – 25% of the adult U.S. population – are expected to have arthritis , and by 2040, the number of U.S. adults with doctor-diagnosed arthritis is projected to increase 49% to 78.4 million (25.9%) of all adults.
+In addition, 43.2% of people with arthritis report arthritis attributable activity limitation.
+Knee osteoarthritis (OA) is the most prevalent type of arthritis and affects approximately 37% of the adult population with arthritis.

 - Adults are not the only ones to get arthritis—294,000 children have juvenile arthritis.